mesesanovidiu/aws_batch_processing_etl_pipeline/README.md

 - Build and understand a data processing framework in AWS used for batch data loading;
 - Setup and understand cloud components involved in data batch processing (S3, Redshift);
 - Understand how to approach or build an data processing pipeline from the ground up;
+- Understand how to create a data warehouse using a star schema model;
 - Understand how to track changes in dimension tables using SCD type 2;

 # Contents